roadwarriorslive/Pipulate/README.rst

 complicated.

 ****************************************
-Using values from other columns in row for function arguments
+Giving function data from entire row as an argument
 ****************************************

 While the above example is powerful, it's not nearly as powerful as feeding TWO